BJReplay/bwfixhttp/README.md

 > [!CAUTION]
 > Make sure you have a backup.
 >
 > Don't trust this script.
-It is open source, as is all of the tools it uses, but that doesn't mean you should trust it.
+It is open source, as are all of the tools it uses, but that doesn't mean you should trust it.
 >
 > It could destroy your vault.
 I destroyed my vault while testing it.
 >